alexholmes/hdfs-file-slurper/README.md

 ### Fine-grained control over HDFS file destinations

-If you want to have control over a file-by-file basis as to the destination HDFS directory and file, use the "--script" option to specify a local executable script.
+If you want to have control on a file-by-file basis as to the destination HDFS directory and file, use the "--script" option to specify a local executable script.
 The local filename will be supplied to the standard input of the script, and the script should produce the target HDFS destination file on standard output as a single line.